Limited Time, Unlimited Flavor

 Starbucks Casi Cielo is a medium roast noted to be bright and smooth with lemon acidity and dark cocoa hints.
 Reviews online are generally positive- commenting that this blend of citrus and cocoa is harmonious.
 Reviewers also generally find the profile nicely balanced, with an enjoyable body/texture.

 Alternatives: Fresh Roasted Coffee also produces a single-origin medium roast from Guatemala- Huehuetenango.
-Huehuetenango recieves a rating of 4.2/5 stars on Amazon.
+Huehuetenango recieves a rating of 4.2/5 stars.
 The flavor profile of Huehuetenango is similar to Casi Cielo, with light citrus acidity and hints of milk chocolate.

 Starbucks Mexico Chiapas is a dark roast that originates in a region near the slopes of the Sierra Madre de Chiapas.
 The high altitude, precipitation, and volcanic soil of Sierra Madre de Chipas make for ideal growing conditions for coffee.